radavis/express-api/README.md

 # express-api

-How to connect an express api to a database, with tests.
+How to create a json api using express and a relational database, with tests.

 ## stack